Skip to main content

 Additional Graz Linien construction projects this year:

-All of this work will be carried out during the rail replacement service – a lot of work will be combined in order to minimize major traffic disruptions in subsequent years
+All of this work was or will be carried out during the rail replacement service – a lot of work will be combined in order to minimize major traffic disruptions in subsequent years

 UKH Eggenberg:

-At the turning loop at the terminus, the tram-free period will be used to replace the rails.
+At the turning loop at the terminus, the tram-free period was used to replace the rails.

 Construction period: 5.7. – 19.7.